Supporting Document for Developing your Creative Practice Application

 The focused shift in my practice

-Alongside my writing, I am developing video work that is shaped for where attention is being held and influenced.
+Alongside my writing, I am starting to develop video work that is shaped for where attention is being held and influenced.
 I will research effective far-right radicalisation video techniques to produce artistic counter-content.
 My goal is to create accessible work, appealing to younger audiences vulnerable to far-right radicalisation, thereby broadening the reach of my social commentary beyond traditional literary circles.

 Why this project matters to me